epsil/epsil.github.io/gll/index.md

 (failure "")
 ```

-Of course, this is not a very convenient interface, so we will redefine the `run-parser` function to return the successful results as a lazy stream.
+Of course, this is not the most convenient interface, so we will redefine the `run-parser` function to return the successful results as a lazy stream.
 To that end, we first define a `make-stream` convenience macro, which lets us use the stream constructor `stream-cons` in a simpler manner.
 The `stream-cons` function takes two expressions, one for producing the first element and one for producing the rest of the stream.
 Our `make-stream` macro just takes a single expression for producing the stream, which is easier in case multiple results are produced.

 ```scheme
 (define-syntax-rule (make-stream body ...)